 In general, you should use the same protocol for connecting to extensions and building dashboards, but it is recommended to use the HTTPS protocol.
 Most ArcGIS organizations in production environments enforce web communications through Secure Socket Layers (SSL).
 While this might not be a requirement during the development phase, you should still consider enabling HTTPS access in your server to avoid creating mixed content.
 For more information, see Set up a web server.
 For details on how browsers handle mixed content,

 see Can mixed content cause my operation view to not display correctly or open? in the Browser app help PDF.

 If an extension has problems loading in desktop and you've tried the previous troubleshooting methods, check to see if your PC has more than one graphics card.
 Operations Dashboard may be using the internal video card by default.
 To adjust the settings, see the Unable to load custom extensions knowledge base article.

-You can find frequently asked questions in the Operations Dashboard authoring help and user help.
+You can find frequently asked questions about operation views in the Windows app help and Browser app help PDF.